Motor arming

 The Sticky logical switch

-The basis of the framework is the Sticky switch.
+The basis of the framework is the Sticky logical switch.
 Think of it as an on/off switch where the 'on' and 'off' actions can be customised.
+Here's the general idea for an arming switch:

-This method provides great flexibility since the arming and disarming gestures can be different.
+This method provides great flexibility since the arming and disarming gestures can tailored individually.

 As an example, we'll design an arming system with the emphasis on safety.
 For this kind of system, (a) arming should be difficult and (b) disarming should be easy (but not so easy that you can do it accidentallly whilst flying the model).